sverweij/js-makedepend/README.md

 If you pick `-` as a filename, js-makedepend will emit to stdout.

 ### Selecting module systems: `--system`
-By `js-makedepend` runs through your sources thrice, once for every module system it knows.
-If you don't want that, specify the systems your interested in in a comma-separated list:
+By default `js-makedepend` runs through your sources thrice, once for every module system it knows.
+If you don't want that, specify the systems your interested in, in a comma-separated list:

 ```makefile
 	js-makedepend --system amd,es6 src/